LeRoy Grannis

 LeRoy "Granny" Grannis (August 12, 1917 – February 3, 2011) was a veteran photographer.
 His portfolio of photography of surfing and related sea images from the 1960s enjoys a reputation that led The New York Times to dub him "the godfather of surfphotography."
 He was born in Hermosa Beach, California.

 Life

 Living a beachfront childhood, by the age of five Grannis was taken swimming and bodysurfing by his father.
 Soon Grannis made himself a bellyboard from a piece of wood and rode it during vacations in his mother's home state of Florida.
 In 1931, at age 14, his father gave him a 6' x 2' pine board from which he hacked a kneeboard using a drawknife.
-At Hermosa Pier, stand up surfing was the rage, so he began borrowing boards until he could get his own.
+At Hermosa Pier, stand up surfing was popular, so he began borrowing boards until he could get his own.
 Later, he struggled to balance surf time with family and work as a member of the Palos Verdes Surf Club, second only in America to the Corona Del Mar Surf Board Club, which was established in the late 1920s.